pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/onboarding/installingUsingMetamask.md

-Datamine supports MetaMask, an ethereum wallet in your browser.
-This is a general guide for adding MetaMask to your Chrome browser.
+# Installing and Using MetaMask

+This guide provides a comprehensive walkthrough on how to install and set up MetaMask, an Ethereum wallet, in your browser.
+It also covers basic operations like sending and receiving cryptocurrency.

-# Step 1
+## Step 1

 Visit metamask.io or search for “Metamask extension” using your favorite search engine.